jefftriplett/jefftriplett.github.io/_pages/now.md

 ### 🏡 Lawrence (KS, USA)

-It's officially fall 2025 in Lawrence, KS.
-I'm enjoying football season on the eve of college basketball season and hanging out with my family.
+It's winter 2025 in Lawrence, KS.
+Football season is almost over but basketball is in its prime.
+We are getting ready for a long winter and I'm enjoying video games with my kids and spending time with my family until winter break.

 ## Working on